Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/SingleStore-Pipeline-With-Kafka.md

 );

 ```
-Test your pipeline to check the configration work fine:
+Test your pipeline to check the configuration works fine:
 ```
 TEST PIPELINE name_of_pipeline;
 ```